Hyungwon: Endorsements

-In 2019, Hyungwon alongside VIXX's Hongbin became the Korean representatives for the global beverage brand Pepsi's "The Love of Summer" campaign.
+In July 2019, Hyungwon and VIXX's Hongbin became the Korean representatives for the global beverage brand Pepsi's "The Love of Summer" campaign.

-In 2021, he joined Pepsi's "Taste of Korea" summer campaign, alongside Rain, Monsta X members' Shownu and I.M, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
-In July, Hyungwon has also been selected as new model for the Korean cosmetic brand Wellage through the Korean star and style magazine AtStyle.
+In July 2021, he joined Pepsi's "Taste of Korea" summer campaign, alongside Monsta X members' Shownu and I.M, together with Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
+On July 19, Hyungwon was chosen by the Korean cosmetics brand Wellage as its new model through the Korean star and style magazine AtStyle.

-In July 2022, he became the model for the French premium mineral water brand Evian.
-The company also launches a limited edition collection with the beagle character Snoopy.
-In August, Hyungwon became the model for the French cosmetic brand Avène through the Korean fashion, beauty, and life magazine Singles.
-In October, he became a model of the American denim jeans brand Lee's winter collection through the fashion magazine W Korea.
-On November 6, Hyungwon renewed his model contract for the Korean cosmetic brand Wellage.
+In July 2022, he became the model for the French premium mineral water brand Evian, which also launched a limited edition collection with the beagle character Snoopy through the men's magazine Esquire Korea.
+In August, Hyungwon promoted the French skincare brand Avène's cleanser through the Korean fashion, beauty, and life magazine Singles.
+In October, he became the new model for the American denim jeans brand Lee's winter collection through the fashion magazine W Korea.
+On November 6, Hyungwon had renewed his model contract for Wellage.

+In April 2023, he became the global brand ambassador for the American men's lifestyle brand John Varvatos' perfume line through the men's magazine GQ Korea.
+On August 21, the French luxury beauty brand Givenchy Beauty had selected Hyungwon as its new model for Parfums Givenchy through the Korean fashion, beauty, and life magazine Singles.
+In September, he promoted the American fashion brand Denim Tears' seasonal collection, in collaboration with the American denim jeans brand Levi's through the lifestyle magazine Dazed Korea.

+In July 2025, Hyungwon graced the June issue cover of the premium Chinese travel and lifestyle magazine The Traveler, being the first Korean artist selected as its cover model.
+In November, he became a model for the Korean skincare brand Celimax, alongside group member Kihyun.